AICC/CMI-5_Spec_Current/flows/au-flow.md

 **<span class="underline">Redirect or Close Window</span>**

-After the AU has finished all processing, it will one of the following things:
+After the AU has finished all processing, it will do one of the following things:
   - Nothing (no redirection)
   - Redirect to another URL